A history of Muay Thai: from Muay Boran to modern Thai Boxing

-A brief history of Muay Thai: from Muay Boran to modern times
+A brief history of Muay Thai: from ancient style to modern sports Muay Thai

 There is a legend about an experienced Siam fighter Nai Khanomtom which describes how effective Muay Boran was.
 He was captured and kept imprisoned during Burmese-Siam war in the second half of the XVII century.
 Since he was an expert fighter and a famous warrior he was offered a chance to get his freedom back if he defeats a Burmese champion.

-Modernization of Muay Thai has started at the beginning of the XX century.
-Western style boxing was introduced to some schools which in turn also influenced a traditional Muay Thai style.
+Modernization of Muay Thai has started at the beginning of the XX century:

-In 1920's a new western style boxing rings were introduced.
+In 1920's new western style boxing rings were introduced.

 In 1930's a new set of rules was established following a tragic death of one of the fighters in the ring.
 Since then professional fighters must wear boxing gloves and foot protectors which greatly reduced fatal accidents in the ring.
 Prior to that date, the fighters used to wrap their hands with just a hemp rope.

 In the 1970's took place a famous match between Kung Fu and Muay Thai fighters in the Lumphini stadium in Bangkok.

 A present state and the future of Muay Thai